tusharmath/react-announce-fetch/README.md

 // users data store can be used like any other stream via the connect module
 @connect({users: users.getJSONStream()})

-// Using @hydrate binds the store to the component's lifecycle events.
+// Using @asStream binds the store to the component's lifecycle events.
-@hydrate(users.getComponentLifeCycleObserver())
+@asStream(users.getComponentLifeCycleObserver())
 Users extends Component {
   render () {
     return (